 Starpharma continues to consider its range of objectives to support workplace diversity.
-For FY23, the group continues to expand its awareness of unconscious bias through training of managers and is now reporting its broadened measurements of diversity in terms of cultural origin and age.
+For FY24, the group continued to expand its awareness of unconscious bias, including through employee training, and reported diversity measurements in terms of cultural origin and age in its ESG Report.